MicrosoftDocs/cpp-docs/docs/mfc/reference/ccontextmenumanager-class.md

 ### Remarks
  This method resembles the method [CContextMenuManager::TrackPopupMenu](#trackpopupmenu) in that both methods display a shortcut menu.
 However, `TrackPopupMenu` returns the index of the selected menu command.

  If the parameter `bAutoDestroy` is `FALSE`, you must manually call the inherited `DestroyMenu` method to release memory resources.
 The default implementation of `ShowPopupMenu` does not use the parameter `bAutoDestroy`.
-It is provided for future use or for custom classes derived from the [CContextMenuManager Class](../../mfc/reference/ccontextmenumanager-class.md).
+It is provided for future use or for custom classes derived from the `CContextMenuManager` class .

 ##  <a name="trackpopupmenu"></a>  CContextMenuManager::TrackPopupMenu
  Displays the specified shortcut menu and returns the index of the selected shortcut menu command.